richie-omondi/sys_eng/0x01-shell_permissions/README.md

 - 11-directories_permissions - Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 - 12-directory_permissions - Creates a directory called my_dir with permissions 751 in the working directory.
 - 13-change_group - Changes the group owner to school for the file hello.
-- 14-change_owner_and_group - Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+- 100-change_owner_and_group - Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+- 101_symbolic_link_permissions - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.